awsdocs/aws-storagegateway-user-guide/doc_source/file-share-issues.md

 When you delete a versioned object, that object is flagged with a delete marker but retained\.
 Only an S3 bucket owner can permanently delete an object with versioning turned on\.

 In your file gateway, files shown are the most recent versions of objects in an S3 bucket at the time the object was fetched or the cache was refreshed\.
-File gateway ignore any older versions or any objects marked for deletion\.
+File gateways ignore any older versions or any objects marked for deletion\.
 When reading a file, you read data from the latest version\.
 When you write a file in your file share, your file gateway creates a new version of a named object with your changes, and that version becomes the latest version\.

 Your file gateway continues to read from the earlier version, and updates that you make are based on the earlier version should a new version be added to the S3 bucket outside of your application\.
 To read the latest version of an object, use the [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) API action or refresh from the console as described in [Refreshing Objects in Your Amazon S3 Bucket](managing-gateway-file.md#refresh-cache)\.
 We don't recommend that objects or files be written to your file gateway S3 bucket from outside of the file share\.